Prime vertex-minors of a prime graph: Graphs consisting of internally-disjoint paths

 To find non-essential vertices of $\theta(\ell_1,\dots,\ell_m)$, we will use the next two lemmas.
 A graph is \emph{outerplanar} if it has a planar embedding such that every vertex lies on the boundary of the outer face.

-\begin{lemma} An outerplanar graph with at least $5$ vertices is prime if and only if it is $2$-connected. \end{lemma} \begin{proof} The forward direction is trivial.
-To prove the backward direction, let $G$ be a $2$-connected outerplanar graph with at least $5$ vertices.
+\begin{lemma} An outerplanar graph with at least $5$ vertices is prime if and only if it is $2$-connected. \end{lemma} \begin{proof} By Lemma~\ref{lem:prime}, it is enough to prove the backward direction.
+Let $G$ be a $2$-connected outerplanar graph with at least $5$ vertices.
 We fix an embedding of~$G$ into the plane such that the boundary of the outer face contains every vertex of $G$.
 Since $G$ is $2$-connected, there is a cycle $C$ in $G$ corresponding to the boundary of the outer face.
-Let $v_1,v_2,\dots,v_n$ be the vertices of $C$ in the clockwise order.
+Let $v_1,v_2,\dots,v_n$ be the vertices of $C$ in the clockwise order, starting at a vertex $v_1$.
 Suppose that $G$ has a split $(X,Y)$.
+We may assume that $\abs{X}\ge 3$ by swapping $X$ and $Y$ if necessary.
 By rotational symmetry, we may assume that $v_{n-1} \in X$ and $v_n \in Y$.

 We claim that if $v_i \in Y$ for some $i\in \{1,2,\dots,n-3\}$, then $v_{i+1} \in Y$.
 Suppose that $v_{i+1}\in X$.
 Since $(X,Y)$ is a split, $v_i$ is adjacent to $v_{n-1}$, and $v_{i+1}$ is adjacent to $v_{n}$, contradicting the assumption that $G$ is outerplanar.
 This proves the claim.